Find out more about Social Collaboration Software

 Deployment Read More

-A summary of what kinds of software deployement are supported by every B2B vendor in the Social Collaboration Software category.
-Although almost all modern SaaS services are cloud-hosted there are solutions might offer an on-site deployment model as well.
+An overview of what kinds of service deployement are supported by each B2B vendor in the Social Collaboration Software category.
+While most of modern SaaS services are cloud-hosted certain services may offer an on-site deployment model as well.